NotNeelPatel/notneelpatel.github.io/blog/markdown/2023-07-31-travis-scott-utopia-review.md

 I wanted to go over examples of Kanye influence because its super cool when I hear something that sounds familiar and knowing where it came from.

-#### Note: Due to copyrighted material being in these videos, you'll have to go onto YouTube to hear most of these examples.
-Links to each video is provided under every YouTube video embed.

 #### MODERN JAM

 This is a track that Travis has been working on since 2013 at least, since parts of this track come from an early version of Kanye's *I Am A God*.